rjpcomputing/canteen/README.md

 # Canteen App
 Simple app for keeping track of people and how much money they have left to spend.
-The app is written in Node.js and can run on AWS Lambda.
+The app is written in Node.js and uses Postgresql for persistant storage.

 ## Features
 ### Themes